 Just like the rest of your gear, the type of equipment that is prone to getting dirt and grease also needs proper cleaning.
 Whatever the type of stove you have, make sure to take time and wipe down the inside and outside of it.
 For cooking containers, utensils and knives, clean them thoroughly and store them in a plastic bag to keep out dust and bugs.
 Doing this will not only keep your equipment in good condition but will also keep it free from dust and bacteria.

 5. Remove batteries from electronics before storage

 Even if you’re only storing something for a week or two in between trips, taking out the batteries ensures a longer life for both the device and the batteries themselves.
 This way, you will avoid that disappointing moment of opening your camping box only to find out your lantern, headlamp and GPS don’t work anymore.
-So, simple solution?
+So, a simple solution?
 Just take out the batteries of your electronics before storing them!

 Maximize the lifespan of your camping gear with these tips and for more useful info check this link: